The Absolute Best Books to Read Before Going to Paris

 If you only read one book (outside of a guidebook) before traveling to Paris I recommend The Sweet Life in Paris.
 It’s a delightful read.

 I found myself nodding and hmmm-ing as I read stories of Lebovitz’s experiences in Paris.
-At one point I even gasped aloud, laughed and shouted out “That happened to me!”
+At one point I even gasped aloud, laughed, and shouted out “That happened to me!”
+No one else was in the room at the time, but that’s not the point.

 Lebovitz doesn’t pull any punches about the things he dislikes about Paris…but don’t let that discourage you from going.

 I think traveling to Paris with your eyes wide open will make you enjoy it more rather than find yourself unpleasantly surprised by any rudeness you might encounter.
+(Psst.
+He doesn’t pull any punches about Americans either.)

-The book includes some mouthwatering recipes (the author is a pastry chef), and he also offers his personal recommendations for Paris bakeries, chocolate shops, cheese shops and more.
+The book includes some mouthwatering recipes, and he also offers his personal recommendations for Paris bakeries, chocolate shops, cheese shops, and more. *sigh* Now I really need to go back to Paris.

 The Only Street in Paris by Elaine Sciolino

-Elaine Sciolino’s The Only Street in Paris is a great study of a single historic street in Paris, the rue des Martyrs.
+Elaine Sciolino’s The Only Street in Paris is a great study of a single historic street in Paris, the Rue des Martyrs.
+Sciolino was the New York Times Paris bureau chief, so she can definitely write.

 Though not as fun and light-hearted a read as The Sweet Life in Paris, this is a book I strongly wish that I had read before going to Paris…and it made me hunger to return to Paris far more than any of the other books on this list.